NASA Logo, National Aeronautics and Space Administration

 GCOS

-Variable/Parameter Horizontal Resolution Vertical Resolution Temporal Resolution Accuracy Stability
+Variable/Parameter Horizontal Resolution Temporal Resolution Latency Required Measurement Uncertainty Stability*

 Soil Moisture Validation Reference Data Sets and Tools

-Currently the best comprehensive global in situ reference data base for satellite-derived soil moisture product validation is the International Soil Moisture Network (ISMN), where operational in situ networks contribute thier data for communal use.
+Currently the most extensive global in situ reference data base for satellite-derived soil moisture product validation is the International Soil Moisture Network (ISMN), where scientific and operational in situ networks and campaigns contribute data for communal use.
+The ISMN harmonizes the data, applies automated quality control procedures, and makes the data avialable for download and viewing.

 NASA Logo - nasa.gov